 Legacy Data Quality

-Historically, data processes to deliver data for analytics were batch-oriented and focused on highly structured data.
+In the past, data processes for delivering analytics focused on batch-oriented and highly structured data.
 Data teams had very limited visibility into the data processes and processing and focused their data quality efforts on the data output from the processes: data-for-consumption.

 Legacy data quality processes: